Updated: 30 Jan, 2018

 Section one, knowledge review one, question one.

-This relates to the PADI revised (2014) Open Water manual, where the very first question is about how pressure, density, volume and depth are related in a chart.
+This relates to the PADI revised (2014) Open Water manual, where the very first question is about how pressure, density, volume and depth are related.

 This one abstract concept affects everything in diving.
 It might make little sense at first, but everything else comes back to it.

 This is why we need to adjust our buoyancy as our depth changes.
-Why we need to do CESA to avoid DCI.
+Why we need to do CESA to avoid decompression illness.